 --> Antoine: But we thought you were made of something stronger.

-** The entirety of "Made of Stone," for that matter is a powerfully heartbreaking song in it's own right.
-Quasimodo has reached his DespairEventHorizon and in his sorrow over his part in the upcoming demise of Esmeralda, his only true friend, he chooses to break off ties with his sanity and with the rest of humanity, choosing to live a life void of emotion and feeling as if he too where "Made of Stone"
+** The entirety of "Made of Stone," for that matter is a powerfully heartbreaking song in its own right.
+Quasimodo has reached his DespairEventHorizon and in his sorrow over his part in the upcoming demise of Esmeralda, his only true friend, he chooses to break off ties with his sanity and with the rest of humanity, choosing to live a life void of emotion and feeling as if he too were "Made of Stone".

 ** The worst part is seeing the look of despair on the gargoyles' faces as Quasimodo gives into his despair.
 You know that the gargoyles are figments of Quasimodo's imagination and you can see it as the loving and caring side of Quasimodo heartbroken that all of his hopes are dashed.